fmarino-ipzs/eid-it-wallet-docs/docs/en/credential-issuance-endpoint.rst

 Credential Request
 ^^^^^^^^^^^^^^^^^^^

-The Wallet Instance when requests the PID/(Q)EAA to the PID/(Q)EAA Credential endpoint, MUST use the following parameters in the message body of the HTTP POST request, using the `application/json` media type.
+The Wallet Instance when requests the Digital Credential to the Credential endpoint, MUST use the following parameters in the message body of the HTTP POST request, using the `application/json` media type.

 The Credential endpoint MUST accept and validate the *DPoP proof* sent in the DPoP HTTP Header parameter, according to the steps defined in (:rfc:`9449`) Section 4.3.
 The *DPoP proof* in addition to the values that are defined in the Token Endpoint section MUST contain the following claim: